mtetrault/librelane_plugin_example/Readme.md

 # `librelane_plugin_example`

+Adapted/updated from the original example for OpenLane 2.

 This is a demonstrative example on how to make a plugin for Librelane that includes both a custom step and a custom flow.